lando/lando/docs/config/compose.md

       my-network:
 ```

 The relevant pieces here are setting `user: root` and then the environment variable `LANDO_DROP_USER` to whatever user the container is suppose to run as.

-In this example the container will boot as `root` do the Lando things it needs to do and then run the `command`, `docker-php-entrypoint apache2-foreground` in this case as `LANDO_DROP_USER`.
+In this example the container will boot as `root` do the Lando things it needs to do and then run `docker-php-entrypoint apache2-foreground` as `otheruser`.

 <RelatedGuides tag="Compose"/>